Three Days Grace (album): Commercial performance

 Three Days Grace debuted at No. 194 on the Billboard 200 and in its first week, the album sold no more than 34,000 copies.
-The album later peaked at No. 69 on the Billboard 200 in 2004 and sold 356,000 copies that year.
-As of 2006, the album sold over 1.2 million copies in the US.
+In January 2004, the album scanned 260,000 units in the US.
+The album later peaked at No. 69 on the Billboard 200 in August 2004, and sold 356,000 copies that year.
+In 2006, the album sold over 1.2 million copies in the US.
+As of June 2007, the album sold more than 1.5 million copies.
 The album also entered the Canadian Albums Chart at No. 9 and sold 5,000 copies in its first week.
 According to the Nielsen SoundScan, the album has since sold over 335,000 units in Canada.

 Accolades

-The album has been certified platinum in Canada and 2× Platinum in the US.
-The lead single "I Hate Everything About You" was nominated for "Best Rock Video" and "People's Choice: Favourite Canadian Group" at the 2004 MuchMusic Video Awards.
-Producer Gavin Brown won "Producer of the Year" for the song at the 2004 Juno Awards.
+The album has been certified platinum in Canada and 3× Platinum in the US.
+The album earned them a CASBY Award for Favourite New Artist in 2003.
+The lead single "I Hate Everything About You" was nominated for Best Rock Video and Favourite Canadian Group at the 2004 MuchMusic Video Awards.
+Producer Gavin Brown won Producer of the Year for the song at the 2004 Juno Awards.
+The song also peaked at number 1 on the Canadian rock chart becoming their first number-one hit in the country.
+The album's second single, "Just Like You" became the first of many of the band's songs to top the US Billboard Alternative Airplay and Mainstream Rock charts.